mblstamps/stamps2018/unix/intro.md

 ```bash
 date
 ```
 But you can provide optional arguments to `date`.
-Here we are adding the `-u` argument to tell it instead of local time (the "default"):
+Here we are adding the `-u` argument to tell it to report UTC time instead of local (the "default"):

 ```bash
 date -u